TO CHANGE THE OIL

 motor simply by following the instructions given that will also increase

 engine life.
 The book is written as if a motorcycle mechanic was standing

 over your shoulder showing and telling what to do.
-It cant get any easier
+It just can't get any easier

 Yes, even a girl can do it and they certainly do!

 Buy and read this book and you will not be disappointed!